taskless/loader-js/README.md

 # Getting Started

-You'll need your API key from taskless.io to use Taskless' dynamic pack loading, remote cofiguration, and analytic packages.
+You'll need your API key from taskless.io to use Taskless' dynamic pack loading, remote cofiguration, and dashboard packages.
 If you don't have an API key, you can sign up for free at [taskless.io](https://taskless.io).

 ```bash
 npm install @taskless/loader